MartinSkilleter/MartinSkilleter.github.io/index.md

 __Email:__ martin.skilleter@anu.edu.au <br>
 __Phone:__ +61 457 579 229

 My name is Martin Skilleter and I am a student at the Australian National University, graduating in December.
-I recently completed a thesis under the supervision of Uri Onn and Asilata Bapat, in which I investigated Deligne-Lusztig theory and character sheaves.
+I recently completed an Honours thesis under the supervision of Uri Onn and Asilata Bapat, in which I investigated Deligne-Lusztig theory and character sheaves.
 The thesis, as well as a short recorded talk I gave outlining the project, can be found here:
 - [Deligne-Lusztig theory and character sheaves](./Deligne-Lusztig theory and character sheaves.pdf)
 - [Honours project video](https://youtu.be/J7QTNT25yYU)